divad990/divad990/README.md

 - 🚨 I love emergencies, I volunteer at the Red Cross

-- ❓ Ask me about anything related to roleplay and related topics
+- ⁉️ I hate XML, XSD, DTD...
+Don't ask me about that.

 <br/>